jorditorresBCN/Assignments-2017/Lab02.md

 ```
 Are the data printed correct?
 Are it yours?

-### Task 2.2.2: Accessing Tweets
+### Task 2.2.3: Accessing Tweets
 Tweepy provides the convenient Cursor interface to iterate through different types of objects.
-For example, we can read our own Twitter homepage with (we are using 1 to limit the number of tweets we are reading and only reading the `text` of the tweet):
+For example, we can read our own Twitter home timeline with (we are using 1 to limit the number of tweets we are reading and only reading the `text` of the tweet):

 ```
 for status in tweepy.Cursor(api.home_timeline).items(1):